sap-tutorials/Tutorials/tutorials/btp-app-ci-cd-btp/btp-app-ci-cd-btp.md

     > Use a technical user instead of your personal credentials.

-    > Deployment will not work if you have activated Two-factor authentication for the password.
+    > Deployment will not work if you have activated Two-factor authentication for the user.

 17. Leave the **Upload to Cloud Transport Management** step switched off.